Pediatric Nurse Resume Sample

 - Perform daily rounds; visit patients and check up on their condition.

-- Analyze the vital signs, readings, and interview patients about their present condition.
+- Analyze the vital signs, and readings, and interview patients about their present condition.

 - Administer medications if scheduled.

-- Ensure that the meal scheduled is followed by the attending nurses.
+- Ensure that the meal schedule is followed by the attending nurses.

-- Record findings in the nurses’ notes and endorse to the attending physician.
+- Record findings in the nurses’ notes and endorse them to the attending physician.